 About St Amand de Coly

-St Amand de Coly in the Dordogne, France is a well-fortified yet austere church originally built in the twelfth century and completed in the thirteenth.
+St Amand de Coly in the Dordogne, France is a well-fortified yet austere church originally built in the 12th century and completed in the 13th.

 During the One Hundred Years’ War, St Amand de Coly suffered significant damage and was later the subject of a dramatic sixteenth century siege.
 However, it was the French Revolution which ended its life as a religious centre.

 Today, St Amand de Coly remains a spectacular building open to the public, albeit very plain decore.
 The outer walls of the monastery remain, half ruined, but one will still get a clear sense of how villagers might have run to the abbey for defense when invading armies ravaged this part of France.